 For a more detailed account of hypothermia, how to recognize the symptoms, and how to treat it, we recommend reading our article what is hypothermia and how to treat it.

-If you want to read similar articles to Is a Body Temperature of 35.1 - 35.2 - 35.3 Normal?, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is a Body Temperature of 35.1 - 35.2 - 35.3 Normal?, we recommend you browse around our Diseases & secondary effects category.

 - Axillary temperature should be taken with thermometer in that region during a period of approximately four (4) minutes.